The third instalment of this lengthy rundown.

 Ah yes, back when Incubus weren’t acoustic bores.
 Back when they were still a band full of their native california sunshine and funk metal…and were awesome fun.
 Particularly this track, a song about reinvention, and it simply teems with life.

-There is certainly a case for the album as a whole in a best of the 90s list, and certainly other tracks from this album could have made this list – however I had such a long list of possibles for this, that I decided to restrict it to one song per album (and two songs for certain artists at most).
+There is certainly a case for the album as a whole in a best of the 90s list, and certainly, other tracks from this album could have made this list – however, I had such a long list of possibles for this, that I decided to restrict it to one song per album (and two songs for certain artists at most).
 So the one from Leftism?
-This titanic, slower-paced track, that when played loud probably has more bass contained within than I’ve ever heard.
+This titanic, slower-paced track, which when played loud probably has more bass contained within than I’ve ever heard.
 The spacey, dubby vocal intro on the album version rules, too.

 While The Verve may be better known for their later albums and greater success, their earlier material remains intriguing.
 One track I’ve adored for years now has been this one – a reverb and feedback drenched jam that is one of the centrepieces of A Northern Soul.
 Rather than the naked emotion that much of the rest of the album gives away, this near-instrumental track (just try and work out the lyrics in the dense sound) gives nothing away and is perhaps all the better for it.